Menu

 Friday afternoon

-There are a few things which, if you knock them out on Friday afternoon before you leave, can clear some mental space over the weekend and allow you to relax.
+There are a few things that, if you knock them out on Friday afternoon before you leave, can clear some mental space over the weekend and allow you to relax.

 Summarise what you’ve achieved during the week.
 This can help you to feel a sense of achievement and closure after you’ve finished work so you’re not just thinking about the next thing you need to do.